4veti/BulgarianBirds/README.md

 ## **Main functionality**

-### Navigation
+- Flyout menu on the left.
+Two main pages, one for Tit birds, and one for Vultures;

-The navigation is done via a flyout menu on the left.
-The app has 2 main pages, one for Tit birds, and one for Vultures.
+- You can select from the available birds via a drop-down menu and then see the details about it;
-You can select from the available birds via a drop-down menu and then see the details about it.
+- Single-tap to make the image fullscreen, and then double-tap to zoom-in futrher;
-The images can be made fullscreen by single tapping them, and then zoomed-in further by double-tapping.
+- One tap to un-zoom.
+Slide down to dismiss fullscreen or tap once when zoomed-out;
-One tap to un-zoom.
-Slide down to dismiss fullscreen or tap once when zoomed-out.
+- At the footer of the flyout menu you can see the current date;
-There is a page for the author with an image and some text.
-At the footer of the flyout menu you can see the current date.
+- Info page about the author.

 ## **Screenshots**